econhyungjinkim/econhyungjinkim.github.io/_pages/about.md

 I am an applied microeconomist and a Ph.D.
 Candidate in the Department of Economics at the University of Pittsburgh.

-Primary Field: Empirical Industrial Organization, Health Economics, and Machine Learning
+ <strong>Primary Field</strong>: Empirical Industrial Organization, Health Economics, and Machine Learning

-Secondary Field: Applied Economics, Applied Econometrics
+ <strong>Secondary Field</strong>: Applied Economics, Applied Econometrics

 I am on the job market this 2023-24 academic year and will be available for interviews.